mosip/id-authentication/docs/design/registration/registration-service-auth.md

     -  User and Pwd Context : /authenticate/useridPwd - invoke this url and pass the client user id and hashed password to get the auth token.
     -  User and OTP : /authenticate/useridOTP - invoke this url to get the OTP validated along with the auth token.

+3. If the token is about to expire then invoke the '/authorize/refreshToken' service to get the new auth token by passing the old token id and update the same in ApplicationContext.
+4. when user clicks on 'Logoff' button then invoke the '/authorize/invalidateToken' service to invalidate the token and remove from ApplicationContext.

    Once the token received by any one of the mode the token [auth and refresh] would be assigned to the request.
    Before invoking the actual service call from RestTemplate component, the token would be attached.